firebase/firebase-ios-sdk/README.md

 participate in the Firebase community.

 ### tvOS, macOS, and Catalyst
-Thanks to contributions from the community, FirebaseABTesting, FirebaseAuth, FirebaseCore, FirebaseDatabase, FirebaseMessaging, FirebaseFirestore, FirebaseFunctions, FirebaseRemoteConfig, and FirebaseStorage now compile, run unit tests, and work on tvOS, macOS, and Catalyst.
+Thanks to contributions from the community, many of Firebase SDKs now compile, run unit tests, and work on tvOS, macOS, and Catalyst.

 For tvOS, checkout the [Sample](Example/tvOSSample).